 2. Have good storyline - The story line is what compels viewers to keep watching the movie.
 It keeps them engaged in the plot of the movie which makes the necessary two hours fly by.
 People expect a poignant story to be told whether they consciously know it or not.

-3. A clear, charismatic protagonist introduced early in the film – The hero of the film is one of the most important figures that the movie has.
+3. Introduce a clear, charismatic protagonist early in the film - The hero of the film is one of the most important figures that the movie has.
 The hero has to be engaging and genuine.
 This person has to be someone that can connect with the audience on many different levels.
 They have to be a emotionally complex, but well-defined in the context of the movie.
 The hero has to be believable.
 Man or woman, the hero has to be able to carry the film.

-4. Clear antagonist that is introduced early in the film – The antagonist or villain of any movie is the most important character.
+4. Have a defined antagonist that is introduced early in the film - The antagonist or villain of any movie is the most important character.
 And, in order for him to be truly effective, he has to be shown early in the film.
 The villain can be a simple, static character as long as he is vile and ruthless.
 However, the best villains are as complex or more complex than their protagonist.

 4. Slow revelation of the villain - The most entertaining movies introduce the villains early in the movie, but do show his foul intentions until later in the movie.
 The more unsuspecting his character is early in the movie, the more profound his impact is on the story.